 No, my characters are all fictitious, though a physical or personality trait may be borrowed from someone and then developed.

 It is NEVER a good idea to base characters on real people, this can cause problems and even legal issues.

 At this time, I cannot beta-read for anyone else.
 I have a few people who I beta read for, but due to the time constraints, I don’t have the ability right now to accept any more.

-I do read books for review, however, please check out my Book Review Guidelines in the first instance.
+If your book is published, I do read books for review, however, please check out my Book Review Guidelines in the first instance.
 This will state if I am currently accepting books for review and what you can expect from me as well as what genres I accept.

 How Do You Handle Writers’ Block?